elovejoy5/sls-js-graphql-demo/README.md

+A quick technical demo of how to set up a GraphQL API w/ Javascript on AWS

 # So how do we setup a GraphQL API in under an hour?

 First, we make a bunch of assumptions: